Bears edge Vikings 21-19 on Piñeiro FG with 10 seconds left

 INJURY REPORT

 Bears: Pro Bowl kickoff returner Cordarrelle Patterson entered the concussion protocol after taking a pair of end-around runs as a wide receiver in the first quarter.
-Anthony Miller replaced him on kickoff returns and hurt his shoulder on his first attempt.
-Tarik Cohen took over after that.
+Then Anthony Miller hurt his shoulder on his first kickoff return.

 Vikings: DT Armon Watts and OT Rashod Hill each left in the fourth quarter with an unspecified left leg injury.